Twig6943/AffinityOnLinux/AffinityPhoto/Guide.md

 27.Click finish & launch it

-(Change the settings in the wine tab if it doesn't work (it should tho) )
+(Change the settings in the wine tab if it doesn't work or if you have gpu glitches (it should work fine tho) )

 ### Special Thanks